 - Pour the bottled water to rinse the door and repeat the scrubbing process with the soda if it’s needed.

 A good way to sustain the impressive condition of your shower door or screen is to spray some vinegar after each use to prevent limescale from building up in the future.
 You can follow that rule when it comes to removing limescale from your bathroom tiles and grout as well.

-How to clean the rubber seal of the shower door
+How to clean shower screen seal

 The rubber seal of the shower doors is the place where most of the residue and hard-water deposits tend to build up.
 All the shampoo, soap and everything else that we use in the shower, love to find a permanent home there.
 Our personal hygiene products, mixed with limescale, form a substance, called soap scum, which can promote mould and mildew growth, once it accumulates on the rubber surface.
 But of course, they are not impossible to get rid of, so here we will show you how to properly clean the rubber seal of your shower door using common household products.